Mediterranean Shrimp Orzo Salad

 Ingredient-Stretching Tip: Use any extra Kalamata olives to make this Kalamata olive pasta, and any extra feta for this zucchini with feta and vinegar.

 This Mediterranean shrimp orzo salad is a perfect example of what this tiny pasta can do for a recipe.
-It’s hearty enough to hold its shape but small enough not to overwhelm the pile of deliciousness tossed with it.
+It’s hearty enough to hold its shape but small enough not to overwhelm the pile of deliciousness it’s tossed with.

 We have feta, Kalamata olives, scallions, juicy shrimp, and a simple “dressing” of olive oil and lemon.
 It screams “summer dish,” but there’s really no wrong time of year to eat it.

-The best thing about this recipe is that you can make everything hours before you’re ready to serve it.
-But even if you want to assemble it right before you eat it, you can still cook the shrimp and prep most of the ingredients ahead of time, and just cook the pasta and prepare the dressing later.
+The best thing about this recipe is that you can prepare everything hours in advance of serving.
+However, even if you want to assemble it right before eating, you can still cook the shrimp and prep most of the ingredients ahead of time, then cook the pasta and prepare the dressing later.

 Whatever you decide, it’s difficult to mess up this vibrant Mediterranean shrimp orzo salad!